-Whether or not your compensation levels top the market, you’ll need to sell your company’s values and strengths, the position, and opportunities for advancement to attract top performers.
+Whether your compensation levels top the market or not, you’ll need to sell your company’s values and strengths, the position, and opportunities for advancement to attract top performers.
 Even if Gen Z staff like the salary, if your organization doesn’t help them meet their objectives, they’ll find one that does.

 Managing a multigenerational team

 Managing a team with diverse experiences is a fact of today’s workplace — and it isn’t going away.
 Employers won’t be able to resist change brought by emerging workforce groups.
 On the other hand, embracing their differences and adopting their strengths provide organizations a chance to tap a deeper talent pool and appeal to a broader base of customers.